TMDR/QrCodeAPI/README.md

 # QrCodeAPI
-this is the frontend of the QrCodeApp : https://github.com/TMDR/QrCodeApp
+this is the backend of the QrCodeApp : https://github.com/TMDR/QrCodeApp